aframevr/aframe/docs/components/gltf-model.md

 You can use a CDN like this: `basisTranscoderPath:https://cdn.jsdelivr.net/npm/three@0.154.0/examples/jsm/libs/basis/;`

-`meshoptDecoderPath` path should be the complete file path (including filename) for a Meshopt decoder, typically named `meshopt_decoder.js`.
+`meshoptDecoderPath` path should be the complete file path (including filename) for a Meshopt decoder, typically named `meshopt_decoder.cjs`.
 Meshopt requires WebAssembly support.
-A CDN-hosted, versioned decoder is available at `https://unpkg.com/meshoptimizer@0.19.0/meshopt_decoder.js`, or you may download copies from the [meshoptimizer GitHub repository][meshopt-decoder].
+A CDN-hosted, versioned decoder is available at `https://unpkg.com/meshoptimizer@1.0.1/meshopt_decoder.cjs` (check the latest version number on [npm](https://www.npmjs.com/package/meshoptimizer)), or you may download copies from the [meshoptimizer GitHub repository][meshopt-decoder].

 ## More Resources